 Fish populations and aquatic habitat protection in Manitoba fall under the jurisdiction of the federal government through DFO and the Fisheries Act.
 Watercourses crossed by the proposed pipeline route are part of the Assiniboine River drainage basin.
 Eight drainages will be dry, open cut.
-The Souris River and Antler River will be bored and therefore no in-stream activities are proposed.
+Gainsborough Creek and the unnamed watercourse will be bored and therefore no in-stream activities are proposed.